Plan for School and Life (high school, middle school, elementary students)

 We can inspire our students about this national history led in Alabama and also teach them more on how to flourish.
 As they write their plans and possibilities, most will gain inspiration and increase emotional ownership for their efforts in school.
 The movement of those who see the value, believe in the concepts, and want to act is growing.

-Dr. David Dyson, Director, Life Leaders Institute
+Dr. David Dyson, Founder and Trustee, Life Leaders Institute

 This work is a calling for me to fulfill through Life Leaders assisting education, community, and state leaders who also believe the time has come for this common sense addition to how we prepare people to “be, know, and do” and productive, principled citizens.